-Google's Chromecast with Google TV (2020) is a revelation – it fixes something that wasn't broken, and improves a nearly perfect technology in a tangible way.
-And it's all thanks to the remote and Google's 'new' software, Google TV.
+Google's Chromecast with Google TV (2020) is a revelation.
+This streaming device fixes something that wasn't broken, and improves a nearly perfect technology in a tangible way.
+This is all thanks to its remote and Google's 'new' software, Google TV.

-Combined, the two offer a massive uptick in usability over previous Chromecasts that required you to use your phone or tablet to Cast content rather than giving you an on-screen interface to interact with.
+Combined, the two offer a massive uptick in usability over previous Chromecasts, which required you to use your phone or tablet to Cast content rather than giving you an on-screen interface to interact with.

 - Costs $49.99 / £59.99 / AU$99

-The Chromecast with Google TV is available in three colors (Snow White, Sunrise Peach and Sky Blue) starting on September 30 2020 in the US, and is available to pre-order on the Google Store in the UK, Australia, Canada and most of mainland Europe.
+The Chromecast with Google TV is available in three colors (Snow White, Sunrise Peach and Sky Blue).

 - Ovular design akin to the original Chromecast